jamie-white-25/webhook/README.md

 ## Webhook Test

-I've completed the test to the best of my ability, but please note I've never used webhooks before.
+Please note I've never used webhooks before.
 I've not added any authentication for this test, but I would use sanctum to authenticate the API endpoints before deploying to production.

 ## Setup